 Yes, motorcycle gears save lives by protecting your organs from the impact.

-What you should include in your gears list?
+What you should include in your gear list?

-Experts always recommend including helmet, motorcycle airbag, and back protectors at least if you’re a serious rider.
+Experts always recommend including helmets, motorcycle airbags, and back protectors at least if you’re a serious rider.

 How do back protectors work?

 The back protector covers your whole back and kidney area and acts as a barrier by absorbing all energy at the time of impact